-One of the major reasons why Grids have not been as successful as hoped in engendering distributed applications has been because the exposed interfaces are too rich, and the level of detail that needs to be controlled for the successful development and deployment of applications remains too high.
-In particular, the WS-\ services often employed by Grid systems expose very rich distributed system semantics.
-There is circumstantial evidence that this level of detail has failed the Grid user community, as (a) it is in practice not interoperable, as real implementations of these WS-\ are rarely faithful to the standard or just wrong[14]; and (b) it is too hard to build software against these rich interfaces[12].
+In particular, the WS- services often employed by Grid systems expose very rich distributed system semantics.
+There is circumstantial evidence that this level of detail has failed large parts of the Grid community, as (a) it is in practice often not interoperable, as real implementations of these WS- are rarely faithful to the standard or just wrong[1]; and (b) it is hard to build higher-level services, tools and applications against these complex interfaces[2].
+Maturing of these standards, their implementations, and the continued effort to ensure pairwise Grid system interoperability may be able to alleviate these deficiencies over time.